-The name is required.
+Set a name for the rule.
+(Required) With this name, you will be able to distinguish between all the rules set up for your organization, in the overview list.
 You should choose something indicative of what the rule is tracking for your schedule and keep in mind that you cannot use a name for more than one rule.

-- who and what it applies to within your organization.
+who and what it applies to within your organization.
 You can define this through:

 As an example, you cannot exclude all the Shift types because the working time rule needs at least one parameter to know which Shifts to take into account, from your Schedule.

-Once all the details of a rule are filled out, click Create and the rule will automatically trigger a warning from the next Shift you create or modify.
+Besides the general details needed for a rule, there will be specific details to fill out, depending on the rule type.
+Once all the details of a rule are filled out, press Create to enable the rule.
+From now the rule will automatically trigger a warning on the next conflicting shift you create or modify in the schedule.

-Consider the Shift length rule in place, and the 2 Shifts shown in the image below.
+Consider the Shift length rule in place and the 2 shifts shown in the image below.

-As mentioned before, the working time rule cannot block you from creating or editing a Shift, which is why you can choose to:
+As mentioned before, the working time rule cannot block you from creating or editing a shift, which is why you can choose to: